From Internet Shenanigans to Strategic Tradecraft

 - Intelligence agencies use it.

-Next time you spot a viral meme pushing an agenda, a song looping endlessly in your mind, or a perfectly timed digital misdirection—ask yourself: is this random, or is this deliberate?
+The only difference?
+Some of us knew the game and created the playbook.
+Next time you spot a viral meme pushing an agenda, a song looping endlessly in your mind, or a perfectly timed digital misdirection, ask yourself: is this random, or is this deliberate?

-On that note, I’ll leave you with a fun song to set the mood: Spooky by The Atlanta Rhythm Section while you read the haunting tale of How I Took the Internet’s Biggest Manipulation Tactics… and Flipped Them to My Advantage.
+On that note, I’ll leave you with a fun song to set the mood: Spooky by The Atlanta Rhythm Section.
+You can listen while you read the haunting tale of Conversations with a Ghost | People in High Stakes Roles.
+This is a true story of interacting with AI and its assorted support humans.